Assessment Services for Children, Adolescents, and Post-Secondary Students

 • Autism-specific standardized measures

-• Developmental history and Autism specific interviews
+• Developmental history and autism specific interviews

 This assessment is helpful when a child demonstrates: